In Good Company (2004 film)

-In Good Company is a 2004 American romantic comedy drama film, written and directed by Paul Weitz, and starring Dennis Quaid, Topher Grace, and Scarlett Johansson.
+In Good Company is a 2004 American romantic comedy-drama film written and directed by Paul Weitz.
+The film stars Dennis Quaid, Topher Grace, and Scarlett Johansson.

-The film is set around a middle-aged advertising executive whose company is bought out by a large international corporation leaving him with a new boss who is nearly half his age.
-His life is further complicated when his boss takes a romantic interest in his daughter.
-It received positive reviews from critics and grossed $61 million worldwide.
+In Good Company was released in the United States on December 6, 2004, by Universal Pictures.
+The film received positive reviews from critics and grossed $61 million worldwide.

 Plot

 Dan Foreman is a 51-year-old advertising executive and head of sales for Sports America, a major sports magazine.
-Happily married with two daughters, Dan faces a life-changing event when his magazine is bought out by Globecom, an international corporation that promotes the corporate concept of "synergy".
+Happily married with two daughters, 16-year-old Jana and 18-year-old Alex, who is preparing to enter college, Dan faces an unexpected life-changing event when his magazine is bought out by Globecom, an international corporation that promotes the corporate concept of “synergy”.

-After Dan is forced to fire several of his longtime colleagues, he is demoted and becomes the "wingman" of his new boss, Carter Duryea, a 26-year-old business school prodigy.
-While Dan develops clients through handshake deals and relationships, Carter champions the corporate creed of synergy, cross-promoting the magazine with the cell phone division and "Krispity Krunch", a snack food also owned by Globecom.
+After Dan is forced to fire several of his longtime colleagues, he is demoted and becomes the “wingman” of his new boss, Carter Duryea, a 26-year-old business school prodigy.
+While Dan develops clients through handshake deals and relationships, Carter champions the corporate creed of synergy, cross-promoting the magazine with the cell phone division and “Krispity Krunch”, a snack food also owned by Globecom.

-Dan and Carter are both facing challenges in their personal lives.
-Dan is supporting two daughters—16-year-old Jana and 18-year-old Alex who is preparing to enter college—and learns that his wife is pregnant with their third child.

-Meanwhile, Carter is dumped by his adulterous, narcissistic wife of seven months and focuses all of his energy on work.
-With Dan facing the financial realities of taking out a second mortgage to cover his daughter's college education costs and a new child, and with Carter needing Dan's practical, real-life experience in the field of advertising, the two form an uneasy friendship.
+Dan and Carter are both facing challenges in their personal lives: Dan is supporting his two daughters and learns that his wife is pregnant with their third child; meanwhile, Carter is dumped by his adulterous, narcissistic wife of seven months and focuses all of his energy on work.
+With Dan facing the financial realities of taking out a second mortgage to cover his daughter's college education costs and a new child, and with Carter needing Dan's practical, real-life experience in the field of advertising, the two characters form an uneasy friendship.

-Carter, who has been struggling with loneliness following the breakup of his marriage, invites himself to dinner at Dan's, where he meets his daughter Alex, and there is an immediate attraction.
-Their initial friendship allows Carter to forget his loneliness, and Alex, now attending NYU, is able to escape her own loneliness and boredom.
+Carter, who has been struggling with loneliness following the breakup of his marriage, invites himself to dinner at Dan's, where he meets Alex, and there is an immediate attraction.
+Their initial friendship allows Carter to forget his loneliness, and Alex—now attending NYU—is able to escape her loneliness and boredom.
 In the coming days, Carter and Alex become romantically involved.
 Fearful of offending her father, they keep their relationship a secret.